 - 1. The Public Health (Minimum Price for Alcohol) (Wales) Bill (the Bill) gives effect to the Welsh Government's determination to provide a legislative basis for addressing some of the longstanding and specific health concerns around the effect of excess alcohol consumption in Wales.
 It signifies a firm commitment to further improving and protecting the health of the population of Wales and forms part of a wider and continuing programme of work to tackle alcohol-related harm.
-The Bill is targeted at protecting the health of harmful and hazardous drinkers who tend to consume greater amounts of low-cost and high-alcohol content products. - Evidence demonstrates there is a link between drinking at harmful levels and the availability of cheap alcohol.
+The Bill is targeted at protecting the health of hazardous and harmful drinkers who tend to consume greater amounts of low-cost and high-alcohol content products. - 2.
+Evidence demonstrates there is a link between drinking at harmful levels and the availability of cheap alcohol.
 Legislation is an essential component of the Welsh Government's wider strategy to reduce alcohol-related harm.
 We will therefore introduce legislation to enable us to specify a minimum unit price (MUP) for alcohol in Wales. - 3.
-Consultation on a draft Public Health (Minimum Price for Alcohol) (Wales) Bill (the draft Bill) in 2015 found considerable support for the introduction of an MUP for alcohol, with the majority of stakeholders recognising the crucial impact it could have on reducing existing levels of harmful and hazardous drinking in Wales and the associated health gains and impact on health inequalities this would bring. - 4.
-The Bill provides for a minimum price for the sale and supply of alcohol in Wales by certain persons and makes it an offence for alcohol to be sold or supplied below that price. - 5.
-The Bill proposes: - The formula for calculating the applicable minimum price for alcohol by multiplying the percentage strength of the alcohol, its volume and the MUP; - Powers for Welsh Ministers to make subordinate legislation to specify the MUP; - To establish a local authority-led enforcement regime with powers to bring prosecutions; - Powers of entry for authorised officers of a local authority, an offence of obstructing an authorised officer and the power to issue fixed penalty notices (FPNs).
+Consultation on a draft Public Health (Minimum Price for Alcohol) (Wales) Bill (the draft Bill) in 2015 found considerable support for the introduction of an MUP for alcohol, with the majority of stakeholders recognising the crucial impact it could have on reducing existing levels of hazardous and harmful drinking in Wales and the associated health gains and impact on health inequalities this would bring. - 4.
+The Bill provides for a minimum price for the sale and supply of alcohol in Wales by certain persons and makes it an offence for alcohol to be sold or supplied below that price.

+5. The Bill also proposes:

+- The formula for calculating the applicable minimum price for alcohol by multiplying the percentage strength of the alcohol, its volume and the MUP; - Powers for Welsh Ministers to make subordinate legislation to specify the MUP; - To establish a local authority-led enforcement regime with powers to bring prosecutions; - Powers of entry for authorised officers of a local authority, an offence of obstructing an authorised officer and the power to issue fixed penalty notices (FPNs);

-- 6. The Bill proposes the MUP would be specified in regulations.
-However, for the purpose of assessing impacts and the associated costs and benefits, this explanatory memorandum uses a 50p MUP as an example.
+- That a report on the operation and effect of the legislation must be laid before the National Assembly and then published at the end of a fiveyear review period, beginning with the day on which the offence of supplying alcohol below the applicable minimum price comes into force; and - That the relevant provisions of the Act (and any consequential amendments made by it) will be repealed at the end of a six-year period, unless regulations are made by the Welsh Ministers providing for their continuation. - 6.
+The Bill proposes the MUP would be specified in regulations.
+However, for the purpose of assessing impacts and the associated costs and benefits, this explanatory memorandum mainly uses a 50p MUP as an example.
 Where research or analysis has used an alternative MUP (for example, 45p), this is highlighted.
-The specified MUP may be higher or lower than these amounts. - 7.
+The specified MUP may be higher or lower than these amounts.
+Further analysis of the impacts of different levels of MUP can be found in Annex 3. - 7.
 This explanatory memorandum contains references to the Public Health (Wales) Act 2017 where this provides helpful contextual information.